masalee-dev/pomodolee/README.md

-# pomodolee
+# pomodolee-app
-This is app for improving your learning with Pomodoro method.
+This is an app for improving your learning with the Pomodoro method.